After Gynecomastia Surgery Instructions

 If you need to contact us

 - Please call the office during regular business hours @ 949-644-4808, after-hours call Dr. Cruise @ 949-310-8055.
-If either of the previous numbers fail please call our Back-up line @ 949-266-4018.
-We outline these concerns so you can make an educated decision.
+If either of the previous numbers fails please call our backup line @ 949-644-4808.
 If you feel you have a problem do not hesitate to contact us.
 We are here to make sure you get the absolute best care possible.

-There are various healing aids on the market which can help decrease bruising and swelling and contribute to a quicker healing process.
+There are various healing aids on the market that can help decrease bruising and swelling and contribute to a quicker healing process.
 Some of the vitamins and supplements to know about are: